 3. Spots on stems: Fungal diseases can also cause spots to form on stems.
 These spots may be any color but are often black or brown.
 The stem may also become discolored or stunted in growth.

-5. Unusual odors: Some types of fungi emit toxic chemicals that smell like rotting fruit or garbage.
-These smells don't always indicate a problem, but they are a good indicator if you suspect there might be a problem.
+5. Unusual odors: Some fungi emit toxic chemicals that smell like rotting fruit or garbage.
+These smells don’t always indicate a problem, but they are a good indicator if you suspect there might be a problem.

 6. Discoloration: Plant tissues react differently when exposed to certain environmental conditions.
 Leaves that fade or turn yellow are usually due to stress.
 But when these changes occur over time, they can be an early warning sign of a more serious problem.

 7. Yellowing: Another symptom of a fungal infection is a change in the appearance of leaves.
-Greenish-yellow, pale green or reddish areas on leaves may indicate a fungal infection.
+Greenish-yellow, pale green, or reddish areas on leaves may indicate a fungal infection.

 8. Stems turning brittle: Brittle stems are another common symptom of a fungal disease.
 The stems break easily when touched, leaving behind splinters.